 - Lisbon Metro subway and Carris bus system.

-- Modern trams like the new 15 tram between Praca da Figueira and Belem.
+- Modern streetcars like the new 15 tram between Praca da Figueira and Belem.

 - Historic trams such as the iconic 28 tram on its circular city route.

-Public transport is the best way to get around Lisbon, at Christmas time and any time.
+In our experience, public transport is really the best way to get around Lisbon at Christmas time and, well, any time.
+Basically, urban traffic and parking concerns complicate driving in the historic Lisbon city center.

-The Lisbon Card puts the whole Lisbon public transportation network at our fingertips – and your fingertips, too.
+The Lisbon Card puts the whole Lisbon public transportation network at our fingertips.
+And also at your fingertips, too.

 The Lisbon Card

-The Lisbon Card provides unlimited free rides on all public transport citywide and within the Greater Lisbon Metropolitan area.
+The Lisbon Card provides unlimited free rides on all public transport within the greater Lisbon Metropolitan Area.

 But wait, there’s more!
-The Lisbon Card also provides free admission to the most famous attractions; for instance:
+The Lisbon Card furthermore provides free admission to the top tourist attractions, for instance:

 - Santa Justa Elevator (Ascensor de Santa Justa).

-All this unlimited public transportation, free admissions, and shopping discounts.
+All this unlimited public transportation, free or discounted admissions, and shopping discounts.
 All for 24 hours, 48 hours, or 72 hours from the time of your card activation.

 When you purchase your Lisbon Card online, it’s valid for a year from the date of purchase.

-Lisbon is known for its Mediterranean climate and correspondingly mild winter months of sunshine coupled with rain.
+Lisbon is famous for its Mediterranean climate and mild winter months of sunshine coupled with rain.

-The month of December tends to be the rainiest, with November a close second.
+The month of December tends to be the rainiest.
+November runs a close second to December in rainfall.
 January is the coldest month.

 What to Wear in Lisbon in December